jumpstarter-io/node-js-example-app/README.md

 To run:

-If you're not running the project on the Jumpstarter platform:
+If you're running the app on the Jumpstarter platform:

+    $ ./bin/www

+Otherwise we need to disable Jumpstarter specific paths with the command:

     $ NODE_ENV = "development" ./bin/www

-Otherwise:

-    $ ./bin/www
+_NOTE_ that this will disable all authentication and while running in development mode the Jumpstarter integrations won't work.